anorga/pokedex/README.md

 # Pokedex Web Application

-WORK IN PROGRESS - EARLY STAGES
+WORK IN PROGRESS

-Pokemon Pokedex web application built using data from PokeAPI, React, React-Router, and Tailwind UI.
+A Pokémon Pokédex web application developed using React, integrated with data from the PokeAPI.
+The application is styled with Tailwind UI and incorporates React-Router.

 Hosted on: [https://pokedex-anorga.vercel.app/](https://pokedex-navy-delta.vercel.app)